NARESHSWAMI199/Todo-react-redux/README.md

 ```

 ## Todo.js
-* The main view of projec
+* The main view of project

 ```